Bandar Sri Sendayan

-Bandar Sri Sendayan is a planned township in the Rantau ward of Seremban District, Negeri Sembilan, Malaysia.
-It is the western suburb within the Seremban city proper, bordering Port Dickson District.
+Bandar Sri Sendayan is a planned township in the mukim of Labu in Seremban District, Negeri Sembilan, Malaysia.
+It is the western suburb within the Seremban city proper.
+Parts of the township also spilled beyond the district boundary into Port Dickson District, specifically in the mukim of Jimah.

-Bandar Sri Sendayan is the flagship project of Matrix Concepts.
+Bandar Sri Sendayan is the flagship project of Matrix Concepts, and forms part of the Malaysia Vision Valley corridor.